nicklawman/pythonityourself/README.md

 - make simple tools not complicated ones
 - glue simple tools together to get things done, instead of building a single super tool under UNIX design philosphy

+# features
+- use python
+- combined with html/css/javascript as interface
+- leverage power of AI
+- make things to make life easier, fun and productive

+# PART I The Projects

-# python basic
+# time uid

-# python advanced concept
+# psqlite - use python to handle sqlite db

-# python flask framework
+# hijack

 # tmd language
 - add some tags to add features to markdown